toobit-docs/apidocs/source/index.html.md

         "unrealizedPnL": "0", //The unrealized profit and loss of the current position "profitRate": "0", //Profit rate of current position "realizedPnL": "-0.018", //Realized profit and loss
-        "maxNotionalValue": "60000" //maximum volume of positions at current leverage }
+        "maxNotionalValue": "60000", //maximum volume of positions at current leverage "markPrice": "16854.2"
+    }
 ]
 ```